No Community Cases; 1 Case Of COVID-19 In Managed Isolation

 Australian traveller who visited Wellington

-Of those 2,618 total contacts, 2,505 or 96% of people have returned a negative result, 8 additional people have had a swab and are awaiting a result; 14 people have been granted a clinical exemption and 8 have returned overseas, which means their home jurisdiction will be following up with them.
+Of those 2,673 total contacts, 2,583 or 97% of people have returned a negative result, and an increase of 78 negative test results since yesterday.
+An additional four people have had a swab and are awaiting a result, 19 people have been granted a clinical exemption, seven require no further action, and eight have returned overseas, which means their home jurisdiction will be following up with them.

 The remaining contacts are being actively followed up by contact tracing teams.